 Sir Anthony Armitage Greener was appointed to our board of directors in June 2007.
 Sir Anthony is based in London and is the Chairman of the Qualifications and Curriculum Authority.
-He was also the Deputy Chairman of British Telecom (2001 to 2006) and Chairman of Diageo plc (1997 to 2000).
-Prior to that, Sir Anthony was the Chairman and Chief Executive of Guinness plc (1992 to 1997) and the Chief Executive Officer of Dunhill Holdings (1974 to 1986).
-Sir Anthony was also previously on the board of directors of Robert Mondavi (2000 to 2005), Louis Vuitton Moët Hennessy (1989 to 1997), Reed International (1990 to 1998) and Reed Elsevier plc (1993 to 1998).
+He was the Deputy Chairman of British Telecom from 2001 to 2006 and the Chairman of Diageo plc from 1997 to 2000.
+Prior to that, Sir Anthony was the Chairman and Chief Executive of Guinness plc from 1992 to 1997 and the Chief Executive Officer of Dunhill Holdings from 1974 to 1986.
 Sir Anthony is presently a director of Williams Sonoma.
 Sir Anthony was honored with a knighthood in 1999 for his services to the beverage industry.
 Sir Anthony is a Fellow Member of the Chartered Institute of Management Accountants, and Vice-President of the Chartered Institute of Marketing.
-The business address of Sir Anthony is QCA, 83, Piccadilly, W1J 8QA London, England.
+The business address of Sir Anthony is 83, Piccadilly, London W1J 8QA, England.